 If you're looking for a Long Island child support attorney, you may also

 divorce or a

-structure, but your children and your finances are also impacted.
-You
+structure but your children and your finances are also impacted.

 the law and can help you make sound decisions based on your specific circumstances.

-Starting with your initial case review, we will take the time to understand
+Starting with your initial child support case review, we will take the

 personalized legal strategy.
 Don’t hesitate to discover what proven experience and dedication

 Are you facing a child support issue in New York?
 Our